-Relocation should not be confused with resettlement.
-Relocation within the EU is a tool that allows for the movement of persons in need of international protection from one EU Member State to another EU Member State, where their asylum application will be processed.
+EU Relocation should not be confused with resettlement.
+Relocation within the EU is a tool that allows for the movement of movement of those who requested asylum in one EU Member State to another EU Member State, where their asylum application will be further processed.

-IOM provided pre-departure and movement assistance to more than 35,500 persons in need of international protection relocated from Italy and Greece to 25 EU Member and Associated States through the EU-wide emergency relocation scheme, launched in September 2015 and concluded in early 2018.
+IOM provided pre-departure support such as health assessments and pre-departure orientation sessions as well as movement assistance to more than 35,500 persons relocated from Italy and Greece to 25 EU Member and Associated States through the EU-wide emergency relocation scheme, launched in September 2015 and concluded in early 2018.

-We also believe that the eligibility criteria should be broad enough to allow all categories of vulnerable persons to be included and that the matching of beneficiaries with receiving countries needs to be strengthened to reduce secondary movements.
+We also believe that the eligibility criteria of EU relocation schemes should be broad enough to allow all categories of vulnerable persons to be included and that the matching of beneficiaries with receiving countries needs to be strengthened to reduce secondary movements.

 In this respect, it is also crucial to ensure that family life is preserved when applying the solidarity mechanism and verify family links of unaccompanied children before allocating them to another Member State.